 However, Prosecutor Arnold was able to present enough testimony and evidence during cross-examination to convince the jury to return a verdict of guilty.
 Judge Shipman sentenced Howell to the maximum penalty of fifteen years.

 On November 6, 1929, Norma Howell was tried before a second jury on the same charge and the same testimony, but was acquitted despite Cotts’ positive identification.
 As she was leaving the Marshall County Courthouse, she was arrested on a charge of robbery at an inn in Cadiz, Ohio, fitting the description once again of “a tall, slim man and a short, stout young woman.”
-After refusing to go voluntarily to Ohio, she was extradited, indicted and tried in the Harrison County Court.
+After refusing to go voluntarily to Ohio, she was extradited, indicted and tried in the Harrison County Court of Common Pleas.
 She was later acquitted and returned to West Virginia.

 Then, in a sudden turn of events, Irene Crawford Schroeder and Walter Glenn Dague, two notorious convicts awaiting execution in Pennsylvania for the murder of Highway Patrolman Brady Paul, confessed on January 5, 1931, that they had committed the robbery at the Cotts filling station, as well as the one in Cadiz.
 Upon viewing Schroeder and Dague, Cotts confirmed that they were the individuals who had robbed him.
 On January 14, 1931, Governor George Conley granted Frank Howell a pardon.